About me

 - Grief and loss

-- Identity: including gender and sexuality
+- Identity: including gender and sexuality, neurodiversity, values and beliefs, culture, ability and disability

 - Relationships: including relationship to self, family, non-monogamy, polyamory and kink